Written by Hannah Holt | Illustrated by Jay Fleck

 Plot type: Purpose achieved.
 Tracy struggled to attain a goal.

 Pacing: The pace is slower as the [not-yet] diamond and Tracy follow the downward slope of the story arc/shape.
-The pace picks up as they rise out of conflict and through the use of ellipses and colons.
+The pace picks up as they rise out of conflict.

 Illustration: Like the text, the illustrations on the two pages of a spread mirror each other.